Unemployment in Spain: Women in the economy

 In Francoist Spain, women found themselves living under a conservative gender ideology, where they were viewed as being consumers and producers of the market economy.
 Under the authoritarian system of the Spanish State, nationalistic pride situated women in a role meant to serve best the state and the nation, which consisted in the domestic work of nurturing and caring for children.
 If these roles steered outside the household, they were best funneled through the work sector of teaching and nursing.
-The culture of Spain, with its fluctuation of political leadership, visibly demonstrates the fluctuation of sovereignty for women’s rights in the country.
-Between 1931-1936, the Second Republic generated legislation for women granting them new rights of which they were deprived of before.
+Between 1931 and 1936, the Second Republic generated legislation for women granting them new rights.
 During this period of time, European countries were experiencing a movement towards the equalization of the sexes, which was reflected in the constitution of the New Republic.
 The constitution extensively accorded women legitimate status under laws on civil marriage and divorce.
 With the Spanish Coup of July 1936, legal measures that progressed women into the social and economic sector of equal access into the labor market became restricted once again, under the desire of restricting women to the confines of the private sphere of domestic work.

 The period of transition to democracy carved the way for the reemergence of women in social and economic participation.
 A revival of sorts for women took initiative in the late 1970s, with the re-emergence of legality in the social atmosphere of Spain; in particular to the restoration of free and equal access to work and right to hire.
 With women being able to return to the workplace, a significant shift took place in relation to the family life.
 Domestic life for women was shifting away from normality and into career pursuits.
 During La Transicion, participation rates in the labor force steadily grew due to structural shifts in education, and birth rates decreased which caused an increased rate in 1975 of 30.20, followed by 34.71 in 1982, and 41.20 in 1986.
 In addition to the progression of women in the workforce, the elimination of Franco’s “Fuero del Trabajo” in 1938, which enforced the replacement of women workers with men, serves as a reminder of how far woman have come in terms of women’s active role in the economic development of Spain.
-Although progress has been made, it is still from being considered a pure gender equal state.
-A wage gap exists in Spain, where in 2005, women residing in Spain earned 72 percent less than men did.
+Although progress has been made, it is still far from being considered a pure gender equal state.
+A wage gap exists in Spain, where in 2005, women residing in Spain earned 72 percent of what men did.